DrewNaylor/guinget/docs/readmes/readme-v0.2.0.3-alpha.txt

 - Windows versions: Windows 10 version 1903 or higher recommended.
   - guinget has only been tested on Windows 10 versions 1803, 1903, 1909, and 2004.
 Windows 7 SP1, 8.1, and all other versions of Windows 10 are untested although they might work for everything that's not directly reliant on winget, such as installing packages.
   - As .NET Framework 4.8 doesn't appear to be compatible with Windows 8.0, guinget version 0.1.2 or newer may not work on that version of Windows.
-  - winget requires Windows 10 version 1709 or greater.
+  - winget requires Windows 10 version 1809 or greater.

 - Architectures: x86 (32-bit) and x64 (64-bit).
 May also work on Windows 10 on ARM as a 32-bit application, though that's untested.

 - Hardware requirements:
   - Minimum: At least a 1.2 GHz CPU; 1 GB of RAM or more.
   - Recommended: At least a 2.5 GHz dual-core CPU; 2 GB of RAM or more.
   - The recommended may not be enough in some cases to prevent lockups when loading the package list and details, but it should be ok.
+Performance improvements in guinget v0.2.0.3/v0.3 should prevent most lockups related to loading the package list.

 - Disk space:
   - 32-bit: 5 GB space free